JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_10/theory.md

 This computation is highly efficient because the forward pass (computing function value) and the backward pass (computing derivatives) have the same complexity.
 This is in sharp contrast with the finite difference method, where the computation of derivatives is much more expensive.

-!!! bonus "BONUS: Computation of gradients"
+!!! compat "BONUS: Computation of gradients"
     For simplicity, we denote ``f = \operatorname{predict}`` and consider
     ```math
     L(w) := \sum_{i=1}^n \operatorname{loss}(y_i, f(w;x_i)).